gradio-app/gradio/guides/3)building_with_blocks/2)controlling_layout.md

 $code_rows_and_columns
 $demo_rows_and_columns

 See how the first column has two Textboxes arranged vertically.
 The second column has an Image and Button arranged vertically.
-Notice also how we can set the width of a column using the `style()` method.
+Notice how the relative widths of the two columns is set by the `scale` parameter.
+The column with twice the `scale` value takes up twice the width.

 ## Tabs

-You can also create Tabs using the `with gradio.Tabs():` clause, and create multiple  `with gradio.TabItem('tab_name'):` children.
-Any component created inside of a `with gradio.TabItem('tab_name'):` context appears in that tab.
+You can also create Tabs using the `with gradio.Tab('tab_name'):` clause.
+Any component created inside of a `with gradio.Tab('tab_name'):` context appears in that tab.
+Consecutive Tabs clauses are grouped together so that a single tab can be selected at one time, and only the components within that Tab's context are shown.

 For example: